WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 the constructor.
 Although it accepts any ERC20 token to be staked, it is mainly intended for WarpDefi liquidity pool tokens.

-PangolinStakingPosition had a simple compounding mechanism.
+WarpDefiStakingPosition had a simple compounding mechanism.
 In WarpDefiChef, compounding requires that (1) pool’s staking token is a liquidity pool pair token of the factory defined in the constructor, and (2) one of the tokens in the pair is `rewardsToken`.
 Given these requirements are satisfied for a pool, compounding works as follows.